 Those who want to add some RGB to their system will also find plenty of headers (2x 12V RGB and 1x 5V ARGB) on this motherboard to give you more than enough options.

 Note – If you can’t find either the ASRock B365 Pro4 or the ASRock B365M Pro4 at a reasonable price in your region, here are a couple of alternatives:

 Best Value B450 (AM4) Gaming Motherboards for Ryzen CPUs

 B450 motherboards offer an excellent entry-level price for gamers who want to get a decent build without spending too much.
 I’d recommend any of these motherboards for Ryzen 5 or Ryzen 7 processors.

-Although one of these motherboards does run Ryzen 9 CPUs (even overclocked) without any throttling, if you’re shopping in that price range of processors, I’d recommend an entry-level to mid-range X570 motherboard instead.
+Although one of these motherboards does run Ryzen 9 CPUs (even overclocked) without any throttling, if you’re shopping in that price range of processors, I’d recommend an entry-level to mid-range X570 motherboard (Article) or B550 Motherboard (Article) instead.